cloudevents/spec/discovery.md

   Endpoint, and if it does not then an error MUST be generated and the Service MUST NOT be updated.
 However, if the incoming request does not include this attribute then the Discovery Endpoint MUST skip the version matching check.
+  Note: regardless of whether the incoming request had this attribute or not, a subsequent retrieval of this Service Entry will have an updated value for this attribute.

 - Constraints:
   - Conditionally REQUIRED.
 See above.